WhoIsCounting/WhoIsCountingIOSApp/Pods/AeroGearHttp/README.md

 If you run into any problems, please [file an issue](http://issues.jboss.org/browse/AEROGEAR) and/or ask our [user mailing list](https://lists.jboss.org/mailman/listinfo/aerogear-users).
 You can also join our [dev mailing list](https://lists.jboss.org/mailman/listinfo/aerogear-dev).

+## Documentation

+For more details about the current release, please consult [our documentation](http://aerogear.org/ios/).

+## Development

+If you would like to help develop AeroGear you can join our [developer's mailing list](https://lists.jboss.org/mailman/listinfo/aerogear-dev), join #aerogear on Freenode, or shout at us on Twitter @aerogears.

+Also takes some time and skim the [contributor guide](http://aerogear.org/docs/guides/Contributing/)

+## Questions?

+Join our [user mailing list](https://lists.jboss.org/mailman/listinfo/aerogear-users) for any questions or help!
+We really hope you enjoy app development with AeroGear!

+## Found a bug?

+If you found a bug please create a ticket for us on [Jira](https://issues.jboss.org/browse/AGIOS) with some steps to reproduce it.